Are You Living in a Book Desert?

 Book deserts illustrated

-Unite for Literacy uses the desert metaphor to illustrate the availability of literacy resources in geographic areas.
+Unite for Literacy has used the desert metaphor to illustrate the availability of literacy resources in geographic areas.
 We even developed a book desert map that illustrates the widespread problem of book scarcity and helps to initiate conversations about the impact that has on the lives of children.

 In 2014, we introduced the first version of our book desert map at the Clinton Global Initiative—America conference.
 The map was developed with the help of ESRI, the geographic information system (GIS) experts.
 We provided Esri with data gleaned from the National Assessment of Educational Progress (NAEP) and the U.S. Census Bureau that included a range of prediction variables, like actual book counts, family income, culture, and home language.
 The resulting map predicted the percentage of households in a geographic area that contain at least 100 books.